-We will be offering a hardy selection of food on the Friday and Saturday Evening.
-When we know more about what we are going to cook, we will post it here. needless to say, it will probably include potatos, since our land loves to produce potatos!
+We will be offering a hardy selection of food on Friday and Saturday Evening.
+Check back soon for meal menus.
+Needless to say, it will probably include potatos, since our land loves to produce potatos!

-Plan prepare your own meals and snacks through the day on Saturday and Sunday.
+Bring your own meals (breakfast and lunch) and snacks to energize you through the day on Saturday and Sunday.
 Remember we will be outside most of the time, and on Sunday we will be very active during the workshop.
 So please plan your food accordingly.

 We will have limited space for refrigerating perishables food items.
-So please plan on bringing ice packs, coolers, etc to meet your needs in this respect.
+So please bring coolers to meet your refridgeration needs.

 Other Things to Consider

-If you need to refrigerate you medications, please let us know so we can make the necessary arrangements for you.
+If you need to refrigerate your medications, please let us know so we can make the necessary arrangements for you.

 Vehicle Access and Parking